In page navigation

 Compare the best platforms to trade Bitcoin ETFs

 Copy link to sectionTo get a Bitcoin ETF you should use one a proper ETF platform.
 These are some of the best platforms to start trading with, and they’re easy to use for beginners and experienced users alike.
-You can also use them to buy your own Bitcoin directly while you wait for ETFs to be approved.

 What is a Bitcoin ETF?